-Heavy eyes, constant yawning, the slow slog to the school doors are all marks of a tired student.
-Although the absence of Mocha Rocha has caused a spiral of caffeine deprived students, there is new coffee cart filling the caffeine void.
-Piper’s Perks, located at the entrance of senior lot, is open from 6 am to 7:40 am and is run by Beaverton alum, Piper Humphries.
+Heavy eyes, yawning, the slog to the school doors are all marks of a tired student.
+Although the absence of Mocha Rocha has caused a spiral of caffeine-deprived students, there’s a new coffee cart filling the caffeine void.
+Piper’s Perks, located at the entrance of the senior lot, is open from 6 am to 7:40 am and is run by Beaverton alum Piper Humphries.

 This pop-up coffee cart is fresh and appealing to the student body, matching the quality and imagination of their product.
-If you have yet to visit this establishment, be sure to try the fan favorite, the vanilla coconut coffee or the iced white mocha.
-Stop by, grab a muffin, try a new drink, get energized!
-As a community, we are enthralled with what Piper’s Perk’s will produce next.
+Students should be sure to try the fan-favorite, the vanilla coconut coffee, or the iced white mocha.

 “I’m super ambitious,” said Humphries.
 “Anybody could this and everybody can start their own business because they’re not happy in life, and they can change it to make it better.
 That’s what I did.”